Let’s craft Halloween coffins made from your recycling!

 I have included these templates and video showing you how to make a super easy coffin box, with just a few simple resources from kidspot.com (make a spooky coffin)

 These printable links are the top and bottom parts of a coffin.
-No measurements required everything is done for you, all you need to do is print out the templates, stick onto black card and cut out!
+No measurements are required everything is done for you.
+All you need to do is print out the templates, stick them onto a black card and cut them out!

 I had a go and printed one out from my smartphone.
 Check below what I did with it!